isabelarvelo/LongLoRA-Paper-Presentation/README.md

 Introducing ... **[LongLoRA](https://arxiv.org/abs/2309.12307)** !
 LongLoRA aims to address this challenge by providing a method that:

-1. Significantly reduces computational requirements compared to full fine-tuning.
+1. Significantly reduces computational requirements compared to full fine-tuning
-2. Maintains the model's ability to access and process the full extended context during inference.
+2. Maintains the model's ability to access and process the full extended context during inference

 Using this method, researchers were able to extend Llama2 7B to 100k context length and 70B model to 32k context length, on a **single** 8× A100 machine.